ALSTDI/ALS-RWE/docs/stardustt-approach.md

 3. **Active Clinical Representation** — Inclusion of clinicians in decision-making and workflow mapping.
 4. **Relational Databases** — Understanding schema, joins, and OMOP table relationships.
 5. **Data Quality** — Processes for completeness, accuracy, and plausibility.
-6. **Utilization of GitHub** — Version control, collaboration, and issue tracking.
+6. **Utilization of Git** — Version control, collaboration, and issue tracking.
 7. **Standardized Vocabularies** — SNOMED, LOINC, RxNorm, and use of Athena for mapping.
 8. **Training & Documentation** — SOPs, MOPs, and curated learning paths.
 9. **Translation & Communication** — Plain-language messaging, feedback loops, and artifacts for different personas.